narobinson1/face-search/README.md

-# FaceSearch
+# FaceSearch 🤠

-Instructions for installation:
-1. Download repo to local folder
-2. Run `npm install`
-3. Run `npm start`
+Find faces in your photos!

-## Access here: Unavailable due to hosting issues!
-Will be ready again soon.
+## Access here: ⚠️ Unavailable due to hosting issues!
+Will be ready again soon. ⚠️

 ## Brief video demo: https://youtu.be/nADQyDK6UMs

-### Find face-search-api in my repos for backend api
+P.S.
+Find face-search-api in my repos for backend api